South Branch

 I was able to get the propane powered fridge to work just by pushing its thermocouple farther in over the pilot flame.
 (This never works,

 but it did this time!)
-The problem with the battery was the result of a malfunctioning electrical converter.
+The problem with the batteries was the result of a malfunctioning electrical converter.
 Michelle had just bought

 this horse trailer, used, and we were just now figuring things out.
 There is a spot for two deep cycle batteries but only one came with